davidcereal/Important_Political_Entities_Finder/README.md

 You can specify how many articles to scrape in the config.py file.
 The default is set to 100.

 #### If you do not have a Foreign Affairs magazine subscription
-If you don't have a subscription, you can still register on the <a href="https://www.foreignaffairs.com" target="_blank">Foreign Affairs website</a> and access 1 full article a month.

-Since 1 article would not provide a very good corpus for this project, I have scraped 100 articles and preprocessed them.
+If you don't have a subscription, you can still run the web-app.
+I have scraped 100 articles and preprocessed them.
 This way, you can skip the scraping and processing, and go straight to running the web-app on flask.
 To do this, skip to
 *Run the app without scraping new data*, in instruction #5.

 ## 3. Install google's chromedriver:

 Install from the website below using the appropriate link for your system: